Oridi24/Portafolio-visual/README.md

 - ***Highlight of key technologies and methods** used in each project.*
 - ***Clear demonstration of business impact**, not just technical details.*
 - ***Responsive design** for smooth browsing on any device. *

+---
+⚠️ ***Disclaimer***

+*Due to confidentiality, this portfolio includes reproductions of professional work and/or academic projects using public datasets.
+All data used is either publicly available or authorized to be shared, ensuring compliance with ethical and confidentiality standards."*